davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 ## Hobbesian views

 ## The notion of 'radical' options
+I've been cordially invited to join the visceral realists.
+I accepted, of course.
+There was no initiation ceremony.
+It was better that way. - Roberto Bolano

 ## Being reasonable
 “There are so many different kinds of stupidity, and cleverness is one of the worst.” - Thomas Mann